Fort Garry-Riverview

-Fort Garry-Riverview was a provincial electoral district of Manitoba, Canada.
+Fort Garry-Riverview, located in south-central Winnipeg, was a provincial electoral district of Manitoba, Canada.
 It was created by the decennial electoral redistribution in 2008, out of parts of Lord Roberts and Fort Garry.
-It was in south-central Winnipeg.

 It bordered the ridings of St. Norbert, Fort Richmond, Riel, St. Vital, St. Boniface, Fort Rouge, River Heights, and Fort Whyte.
 The riding's population in 2006 was 20,365.

 Fort Garry-Riverview was eliminated by redistribution in 2018.
 Its territory went to the re-created Fort Garry and Fort Rouge.